 As part of ITRE, Vicky led the European Parliament negotiations on safety of offshore Oil and Gas, fighting off proposals to ban new drilling.
 She was also the only UK MEP involved in negotiations to reform EU spending on Research and Innovation.

 Vicky says: "It is a little known fact that there are more UK companies, scientists and universities involved in EU funded research programs than from any other country.
 This is a vast amount of money, but is also hugely bureaucratic.
 International

 co-operation in these areas can help researchers develop solutions to some of our great challenges like health and aging, food, energy and water security and help fuel innovation and growth - but it should not compromise our own national investment decisions."

-Vicky is also a substitute member of the Economic and Monetary Affairs Committee and is the Conservative Party's spokesman.
-As a substitute member she can attend and take part in all debates on this committee.
-She can also vote if other permanent members are unavailable.
+Vicky was also a substitute member of the Economic and Monetary Affairs Committee and the Conservative Party's spokesman.
+As a substitute member she attended and took part in all debates on this committee.
 Vicky has campaigned heavily against EU proposals such as the Financial Transaction Tax, and has successfully fought off proposals which would have banned buy-to-let mortgages.